swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 ## No Baggage

 React is a very highly charged topic for many people, because of its impact.
-Svelte has negligible impact, and results in lighter JS bundles in many (not all) cases, so it's nicer to play around with and not get yelled at simply for using and talking about it.
+Svelte has much smaller impact, and results in lighter JS bundles in many (not all) cases, so it's nicer to play around with and not get yelled at simply for using and talking about it.

 ## Because I Can